solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 The `azure_ai` extension's `azure_openai` schema enables the use of Azure OpenAI for creating vector embeddings for text values.
 Using this schema, you can invoke [Azure OpenAI embeddings](https://learn.microsoft.com/azure/ai-services/openai/reference#embeddings) directly from the database to create vector representations of input, which can then be used in vector similarity searches, as well as consumed by machine learning models.

+Embeddings are a technique of using machine learning models to evaluate how closely related information is.
+This allows for efficient identification of relationships and similarities between data, allowing algorithms to identify patterns and make accurate predictions.

 ### Set the Azure OpenAI endpoint and key

 Before you can use the `azure_openai` functions, you must configure the extension with your service endpoint and key.
 Navigate to your Azure OpenAI resource in the Azure portal and select the **Keys and Endpoint** item under **Resource Management** from the left-hand menu.
 Copy your endpoint and access key.
 You can use either `KEY1` or `KEY2`.
 Always having two keys allows you to securely rotate and regenerate keys without causing service disruption.